-Task Number Task 1 Task 2 Task 3 Task 4 Nature of Task Development of the Body of Work and Analysis of Art Making Practice through the Frames Development of the Body of Work and Written Accounts of Art Making through the the Conceptual Framework Extended Written Response Case Study Essay Resolution of the Body of Work and HSC Trial Examination Торіс The Artist and their Practice Practical Case Study Response Practical, Case and Content studies Timing Term 4, Week 10 Term 1, Week 8 Term 2, Week 7 Term 3, Week 3/4 Outcomes Assessed H1, H3, H4, H9 H2, H5, H6, H8 H8, H10 H5, H6, H7, H8, H9, H10 Syllabus Components Weighting % Art Making 10% 20% 20% 50 Art Criticism and Art History 10% 10% 20% 10% 50 Total % 20 30 20 30 100 Additional Subject Information: a minimum of five Case deeper and more complete Course Overview of Topics a Visual Arts involves students in artmaking, art criticism and a idents critically and historically in rt criticism and art history. rt history.
-Students develop • •
+Task Number Task 1 Task 2 Task 3 Task 4 Nature of Task Development of the 'Body of Work', VAPD and Research Task Written Responses Development of the 'Body of Work', VAPD and Artists' Research Essay Development of the 'Body of Work', VAPD and Body of Work Interview Resolution of the Body of Work and HSC Trial Written Examination Topic Art Criticism and Art History Study and Development of the Body of Work Art Making and the Artists' Practice Art Making - Body of Work Art Making and Art Criticism and Art History Examination Timing Term 1, Week 3 Term 1, Week 11 Term 2, Week 7 Term 3, Weeks 3/4 Outcomes Assessed H1, H7, H8, H9 H1, H4, H10 H2, H3, H5, H6 H5, H6, H7, H8, H9, H10 Syllabus Components Weighting Art Making 5% 10% 15% 20% 50 Art Criticism and Art History 20% 20% 10% 50 Total % 25 30 15 30 100 Additional Subject Information: HSC Course: development of a body of work and use of a process diary a minimum of five Case Studies (4-10 hours each) deeper and more complex investigations in art making, art criticism and art history.
+Course Overview of Topics and Content: Visual Arts involves students in Artmaking, Art Criticism and Art History.
+Students develop their own artworks, culminating in a 'Body of Worl in the HSC course.
+Students critically and historically investigate artworks, critics, historians and artists from Australia as well as those from other cultures, traditions and times.